GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe.md

 - ***Enter file path and Hidden message inside the ((`encoded_messages.json`)) inside the Main folder not in dist folder , in the Main folder.
 Make sure to use double    \\  if you use  \  in file path input you will get, Error loading JSON file: Invalid \escape: line 3 column 26 (char 33)***

-# **encode_decode_craete.exe:**
+# **encode_decode_create.exe:**
 ## Usage

-The encode_decode_craete.exe is a combination of all scripts combined and simplified so everything is done within the GUI with ease.
+The encode_decode_create.exe is a combination of all scripts combined and simplified so everything is done within the GUI with ease.
 Its recommended to create file directory `C:\DoginalsHashCanvasCreator` and run exe file fom this directory.
 This Gui requires no dependencies everythings packed in.
 Simply clone this repo to download `encode_decode_create.exe` and and all subfoldes fo environment, then double click the file to Begin using the GUI.

 **Happy Encoding and Decoding Fam!**